 Up to 6 credits of the certificate may be double-counted towards another degree.

-LEARN HOW OUR PUBLIC HISTORY STUDENTS SPENT THEIR SUMMERS
+HOW PUBLIC HISTORY STUDENTS SPENT THEIR SUMMERS

 - Noah Crawford (Class of 2021) interned at Appamatox Court House National Historical Park, where he assisted in creating a Living History experience at the park.
 You can read more about his experience in his blog post.

-What our Public History Students are up to
+What Public History Students are up to

 - Noah Crawford (Class of 2021) created a walking tour pamphlet for the Wilderness Road Regional Museum in Fall 2019.